oracle-livelabs/developer/rest-services-for-adb-appDevLive/load-data-and-biz-objs/load-data-and-biz-objs.md

 ## Conclusion

-In this lab, you loaded over two million rows into a table with curl and REST as well as added business logic to the database.
+In this lab, you loaded over two million rows into a table with cURL and REST as well as added business logic to the database.

 You may now [proceed to the next lab](#next).